rev-net/memo/pitch.md

 ### Mission

-Tokenize funding and revenues to align incentives and offset the risks of growing an openly-accounted-for organization.
+Tokenize funding and revenues to align growth incentives and offset the risks of growing an openly-accounted-for organization.

 ### Pitch to investors